greenruby/organews/README.md

 foreman start
 open http://localhost:5100
 ```
 The sinatra server is serving the frontend and the backend.
-FOreman also launches grunt at same time.
+Foreman also launches grunt at same time.

 Contribute